Zasco/javascript-framework/README.md

 - Add possibility to provide error type in `ErrorHandler.withHandling()`.
 - Improve `PackageJsonHelper.checkConfigFileExists()` to traverse up the directory tree.
 - Generate the `exports` section of the `package.json` accordingly to the `src/modules/` directory.
-- In a cli wrapper, ensure tool version installed is supported by framework (config -> constants/types).
+- In a **CLI** wrapper, ensure tool version installed is supported by framework (config -> constants/types).
 Check tool version running is in the range of the constants.